vippsas/vipps-login-api/vipps-login-api.md

 We recommend asking for the minimal number of scopes needed for your use case to minimize the number of users that deny the consent request.

-We recommend all new integrations towards Vipps Login to include scope 'api_version_2'.
+All merchants on Vipps Login need to include scope 'api_version_2'.
-The scope is a toggle between API response version 1 and version 2 from userinfo.
+The scope decides the information delivered as part of the ID token as well as the API response from userinfo.
-We will at one point discontinue version 1.
+Version 1 (the version you will get if 'api_version_2'is omitted) will be discontinued.

 ## Recommendations on linking to user account